Skip to content

 Reading for Pleasure

 At Huyton with Roby we strive to develop passionate readers.
 Our pupils are encouraged to read widely, through a use of differing class texts and high-quality attractive books in classrooms.
 Teachers in all classes read daily to children.
-Individual class libraries are supplement termly with a vast range of fiction and non-fiction texts provided by Knowsley Library Service.
-This service gives our pupils access to the very latest fiction and non-fiction texts.
+Individual class libraries have been recently replenished with the latest fiction texts after a successful bid from The Foyle Foundation was received by school in September 2023.
 Pupils are encouraged to read for pleasure within the classroom, at lunch times and at home.

 Reading Rewards